oracle/terraform-provider-oci/website/docs/r/network_firewall_network_firewall_policy_service.html.markdown

 The following arguments are supported:

+* `description` - (Optional) (Updatable) The description of the service.
+This field can be used to add additional info.
 * `name` - (Required) Name of the service
 * `network_firewall_policy_id` - (Required) Unique Network Firewall Policy identifier
 * `port_ranges` - (Required) (Updatable) List of port-ranges to be used.